TanStack/router/docs/framework/react/guide/routing-concepts.md

 ## Pathless Routes

-Routes that are prefixed with an underscore (`_`) are considered "pathless". and are used to wrap child routes with additional components and logic, without requiring a matching `path` in the URL
+Routes that are prefixed with an underscore (`_`) are considered "pathless" and are used to wrap child routes with additional components and logic, without requiring a matching `path` in the URL.
+You can use pathless routes to:

 - Wrap child routes with a layout component
 - Enforce a `loader` requirement before displaying any child routes